minaremeli/adversarial-robustness-toolbox/demos/README.md

 The attacker may know the membership information about a *subset* of the training data.

 ### Attack categorization
-Since the implemented membership inference attacks are all black-box attacks, we only categorize them based on _Access to data_, _Access to correct label_ and _Membership information_.
+Since all of the implemented membership inference attacks can be used as **black-box** attacks, we only categorize them based on _Access to data_, _Access to correct label_ and _Membership information_.

 #### Newly implemented attacks